Quba Solutions Limited

 Contacting Us

-If you have any questions about this Privacy Notice, you can write to the Data Protection Manager at Quba Solutions Limited, 1 Widcombe Street, Poundbury, Dorchester, Dorset, DT1 3BS.
+If you have any questions about this Privacy Policy, you can write to the Data Protection Manager at QUBA Solutions Limited, 1 Widcombe Street, Poundbury, Dorchester, Dorset, DT1 3BS.
 Alternatively, you may telephone us on 01305 233178 or email us at rob@quba.solutions